Misairuzame/taskflaw/README.md

 	    `source <venv>/bin/activate`
 4. Install the packages from the `requirements.txt` file:
 	`pip install -r requirements.txt`

+## Docker

+### Building and running your application

+When you're ready, start your application by running:
+`docker compose up --build`.

+Your application will be available at http://localhost:8000.

 ## Usage

 1. Start the server with the following command: